 All corporate credit cards are the property of The Guild and authorized users shall take the necessary precautions to ensure the safekeeping of the card.
 Each cardholder must read and sign a statement agreeing to adhere to the corporate card policy.
 Corporate credit cards may not be used for personal expenditures of any kind.
 No cash advances are allowed.
 Receipts are required for any expense.
 Confirmation statements, shipping receipts or similar reports may be used to document telephone orders or fax orders.
 Any exception shall be explained in writing and signed.
-Reports will be reviewed for validity and accuracy by the chief financial officer and the chief executive officer prior to being paid.
+Reports will be reviewed for validity and accuracy by the chief financial officer or director of finance prior to being paid.

 Any employee detecting improper card use (e.g. overdue expense reports or use for non-business expenses) will report the information, in confidence, to the chief financial officer.
 In the event that the cardholder is the chief financial officer, the employee should bring the information to the chief executive officer's attention.
+Card holders will be responsible for reimbursing The Guild for any unauthorized charges including tax.